Cleeve Harper

 Cleeve Harper (born 24 December 2000) is a Canadian tennis player who specializes in doubles.
-He has a career high ATP doubles ranking of world No. 83 achieved on 8 September 2025.
+He has a career-high ATP doubles ranking of world No. 83 achieved on 8 September 2025.

 Career

 Harper made his ATP main draw debut at the 2022 National Bank Open after receiving a wildcard into the doubles main draw with Liam Draxl, but lost in straight sets to Simone Bolelli and Fabio Fognini.

-In 2024, he won three Challenger titles with Draxl, starting in September at the 2024 Dobrich Challenger II, his last tournament being in Manzanillo, and reached a new career-high ranking of No. 159 on 2 December 2024.
+In 2024, he won three Challenger titles with Draxl, starting in September at the 2024 Dobrich Challenger II, his last tournament being in Manzanillo, and reached a then career-high ranking of No. 159 on 2 December 2024.

 In 2025, partnering David Stevenson, he won the doubles title at the 2025 Lugano Challenger, defeating Jakub Paul and David Pel in the final.
 Harper reached the top 100 in the doubles rankings on 21 April 2025, following his sixth Challenger title at the 2025 Tallahassee Tennis Challenger, partnering with Liam Draxl.

-September 2025, Harper made his Davis Cup debut winning both his doubles and singles match vs Israel.
+In September, Harper made his Davis Cup debut winning both his doubles and singles match vs Israel.

+Harper was named the 2025 Canadian Men's Doubles Player of the Year.